zerga9/makersbnb/README.md

 #### Day 4

 Having completed a signup and log in html page on day 2, we now need to get it functional and link it to a new database collection to complete the following user stories.
 We are also working on ensuring we have full test coverage for all of our code.

 ##### User Stories

 As a user(landlord), so that only I can post my properties, I'd like to be able to sign up.
 As a user(landlord), so that only I can post my properties, I'd like to be able to sign in and out.

+#### Day 5